The Ritz-Carlton Kyoto

 Sarah Rowan (Staff)

-This is by far my favorite hotel in Kyoto, as it is effortlessly charming and chic.
+This is by far my favourite hotel in Kyoto, as it is effortlessly charming and chic.
 From the moment you arrive the service is incredibly attentive, warm and friendly.
 You will be whisked up to your room and assisted with anything you need to make your stay relaxed and fun-filled.
 The pool area is beautiful and it is great to relax here after a full day sightseeing.
 The Italian restaurant served a welcome break after an overload of sushi (if such a thing is possible).

 Sophie Jones (Staff)